 •TriggerAlert function is used to trigger an alert.

-•SetScanResult function is used to set a scan result (so that the code can be used in a scan).
+•SetScanResult function is used to set a scan result or results (so that the code can be used in a scan).

 Paintbar as a State Machine

 The paintbars (and indicators in general) are, internally, state machines.
 What that means in abstract is that there is a saved "state", the paintbar or indicator calculation is performed based on that state and the candle that is passed to the calculation, then a new state is generated (that includes the output of the paintbar or indicator).

 For simple paintbars, that state machinery is hidden, because it is implicit.
 The SetColor etc. functions set the current state, and the Open, Close, etc. indexed variables as well as Indicator Variables are passed in as part of the current state.

 If you want to do something more complex, the state machinery needs to be explicit.
 The Advanced Paintbar Editor will add the state-keeping functions in for you - that functionality is in the ribbon menu's State tab.